Ahista Ahista (1981 film): Plot

 Courtesan Madame Subbalaxmi heads a household where men are not born, but are welcome.
-Women are not welcome, but their birth is.
-Subbalaxmi is thrilled when her protégé, Sangeeta, gives birth to a baby girl, who they name Chandra.
-Shortly thereafter they relocate to a small community.
+Women are not welcome, but their birth is celebrated.
+Subbalaxmi is thrilled when Sangeeta gives birth to a baby girl, who they name Chandra.
 Sangeeta wants Chandra to study, and she is allowed to do so.
 Chandra meets her neighbor, Kunal, and their family, and is welcomed by them.
-Problems arise when Kunal and Chandra fall in love, as neither Kunal's family, nor Chandra's courtesan family will permit this marriage.
+Problems arise when Kunal and Chandra fall in love, as neither Kunal's family, nor courtesan Subbalaxmi will permit this marriage.